refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 Use `pagination.pageSize` instead.
 :::

-> Default: `10`

 Sets the initial value of the page size.
+It is set to `10` by default.

 ```tsx
 useSimpleList({